Quality control of finished products. Product quality control, which cannot be neglected

 Incoming inspection of metal products includes the following checks:

-accompanying documents certifying quality (certificate, passport);
+accompanying documentation certifying quality (certificate, passport);

 labeling, containers, packaging;